-The lack of a high school diploma or a GED is the top risk factor for [teens[ and young adult homelessness (Chapin Hall at the University of Chicago).
-Nearly 60 percent of today’s jobs will require at least some college training.
-This means, that homeless teens and young adults dreams’ must include getting their high school diploma or a GED.
-If you need assistance with graduating high school or getting a GED , check-out the resources below:
+The lack of a high school diploma or a GED is the top risk factor for teens and young adult homelessness (Chapin Hall at the University of Chicago).
+Nearly 60 percent of today’s jobs will require at least some advance training.
+This means, that homeless teen and young adult Dreams‘ must include getting their high school diploma or a GED.
+If you need assistance with enrolling in school, graduating high school or getting your GED, check-out the resources below:

 Surviving High School

 The Technical College System of Georgia offers Free GED classes.
 Classes are available throughout the state.
 Connect now to locate a class near you: https://tcsg.edu/adult-education/

 Offers Hope 4 Tomorrow (H4T) a free mentoring program for youth 12 years and older.
 H4T gives youth an opportunity to have another positive, engaged person in their life who they can talk to about problems, help them set and achieve goals, and just do fun activities like playing ball or going to the movies.

 Mentors are background checked through DHS and complete orientation, mentor training sessions, reference checks, and an interview process before being matched with a youth.
 Matches are based on multiple criteria such as geographic location, personality type, hobbies, and interests.